Shipping & Returns

 We've worked hard to find an earth-friendly solution to traditional styrofoam and are proud to insulate our retail shipping boxes with Green Cell Plus Foam.
 Green Cell is a corn-based alternative to traditional styrofoam that is recyclable, biodegradable, and backyard compostable.
 To dispose of the insulation, cut or tear open the green outer film and add to your #4 PE recyclables.
 Then, dissolve the foam panels in the sink; it is safe for pipes, septic, and waste treatment facilities.
 Questions?
 Check out this quick video and learn more about the many earth-friendly ways to dispose of your Green Cell Foam here.

 Shipping is not a profit center for us.
 In fact, we lose money on it.
-We have received suggestions in the past to use USPS for all of our shipping.
+We have received suggestions in the past to use the United States Postal Service for all of our shipping.
 The reason we don’t, however, is lack of tracking.
-We are a small factory with only 15 full-time employees and need to use one shipping company with tracking, and the best option for us is FedEx.
+We are a small factory with only 15 full-time employees and need to use one shipping company with tracking, and the best option for us is UPS.
 We wish that the entire shipping situation was different and not so expensive.
-We offer free shipping for orders that exceed $50 in some cases (check our Shipping page for more details).
+We offer free shipping for orders that exceed $55 in some cases (check our Shipping page for more details).
 This way you are able to get a lot more chocolate and spend a lot less on shipping!

 Yes.
 If for any reason you are not satisfied with your purchase, we are happy to exchange it for another item.
-Email us at firstname.lastname@example.org, or call us at (417) 862-9900.
-We are available Monday through Thursday 9:00 am - 5:00 pm and Friday 9:00 - 5:00 pm CST.
+Email us at email@example.com, or call us at (417) 862-9900.
+We are available Monday through Friday 9:00 am - 5:00 pm CST.

 Yes—we use nuts in some of our chocolate.
 This means that all of our chocolate is made on equipment that may have been in contact with nuts.
 Therefore, our other chocolate products may contain traces of peanuts and/or tree nuts.
 We are a very small factory and unfortunately, we do not have the ability to have a separate production line for a totally nut-free environment.